 Old San Juan is the historic district of Puerto Rico's oldest settlement, San Juan.
 The narrow cobblestone streets and brick and stone buildings set the tone for the history you feel simply walking around here, and as you make your way around town you'll be confronted with dozens upon dozens of museums and landmarks.
 A collection of public parks bring nature to the town, while beaches and casinos provide the entertainment.

-If you want to try your luck at the slots, you should check out Casino Metro.
+Casino Metro, which is part of Sheraton Puerto Rico Hotel and Casino, is located in Miramar, 2.0 mi.
+East-Southeast of central Old San Juan.
 Part lounge, part casino, and all fun, Casino Metro is an adult's playground featuring games of luck, local bands, and twelve HD TV's broadcasting live sports and music videos.
 Whether you are in the mood to take a chance with the slots and tables, or you just plan on grabbing a seat and sipping a drink, Casino Metro offers a place to relax and enjoy the excitement.

-Conrad San Juan Condado Plaza Casino.
+If you enjoy the simplicity of playing the slots, you should check out Conrad San Juan Condado Plaza Casino.
 This casino features over 350 slot machines in a 12,500 square foot facility.
 You can place a bet that ranges anywhere from five cents all the way up to $25 at one of these machines, and when you win, you really win big.

 Help us improve!
 We welcome your corrections and suggestions.